 “Hmm, I might have!”

-It is the counterpart to “ありよりのあり” (Ari Yori no ari) as it is the same meaning but with a negative connotation.
-There is a really slight possibility of something being true or becoming a reality.
+It is the opposite of “ありよりのあり”.
+(Ari Yori no ari) because it has the same meaning, but with a negative connotation.
+There is a really small possibility of something being true or becoming a reality.

 (Masaka, Ano futari, Tsukiatteru??)